 - Check your cruise ship company has adequate security arrangements before booking.

-- Thoroughly research potential Ayahuasca tour operators before signing up.
+- Research potential Ayahuasca tour operators before signing up.

 - Avoid participating in Ayahuasca rituals without a trusted friend present.

 Ayahuasca tourism, in which Shamans guide visitors through psychedelic rituals (often referred to as 'spiritual cleansing'), is a growing industry in the jungle regions of Ecuador and Peru.
 It's not illegal, but some Ayahuasca participants have been seriously assaulted and robbed.
 Victims report a range of experiences, from being alert but unable to maintain control of their surroundings, to total amnesia.